Hussi503/Interview-Questions/Kubernetes/New-question.md

 ### 33. How are Secrets stored and encrypted in etcd?

 ### 34. Kubernetes Secrets are Base64 encoded — how do you prevent exposure in Git?
+By default, Kubernetes stores **Secrets** in **etcd** as **Base64-encoded** data, which is **not encryption**—it's just encoding.
+Anyone with access to etcd can decode and read the Secret values.

+In production environments, we always enable **Encryption at Rest** using an **EncryptionConfiguration** file on the **Kubernetes API Server**.

+This ensures that before Secrets are written to etcd, they are encrypted using encryption providers such as:

+- **AES-CBC (aescbc)**
+- **Secretbox**
+- **KMS (Key Management Service)** integrated with:
+  - AWS KMS
+  - Azure Key Vault
+  - Google Cloud KMS

+When an authorized application or user requests a Secret, the **Kubernetes API Server transparently decrypts** it before returning it.
+Applications never need to perform the decryption themselves.

+## Production Security Best Practices

+- Restrict Secret access using **RBAC** (Principle of Least Privilege).
+- Encrypt communication between the **API Server** and **etcd** using **TLS**.
+- Rotate Secrets and encryption keys regularly.
+- Enable **Encryption at Rest** for all Secrets.
+- Avoid storing sensitive values directly in Git repositories.
+- Use external secret management solutions such as:
+  - External Secrets Operator
+  - AWS Secrets Manager
+  - Azure Key Vault
+  - HashiCorp Vault

+## Interview Follow-up

+### Is Base64 encryption?

+**No.**

+Base64 is only an **encoding** mechanism used to represent binary data as text.
+It provides **no security** because anyone can decode it.
+The actual security comes from:

+- Encryption at Rest
+- RBAC
+- TLS
+- External Secret Management

 ### 35. What is RBAC?
 What are its components (Role, ClusterRole, RoleBinding, ClusterRoleBinding)?